With summer ending in Derby, now is an ideal time to get ahead on air conditioner maintenance.

 • Inspecting the blower, motor, drain line and coils

-There’s also some work you can do on your own between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some upkeep you can do on your own between professional tune-ups.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as several pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check the unit once you’ve cleaned it.
+Pick a temperate day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can test your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment